 - Although no special training, discipline-specific knowledge or experience are required to take CASPer, you will benefit from familiarizing yourself with the test format, timing and the technical environment in which the test will be provided, and by reflecting on the key competencies a medical school admissions committee may be looking for because it is these competencies that are likely to be tested in your CASPer.
 Familiarization with the test format will also reduce anxiety and prevent annoying technical issues on test day.
 See Acuity Insight's CASPer preparatory resources.

 - If you wish to practice with a few scenarios, see these MMI's preparation resources.
 Remember to practice both orally and in writing, aiming for concise and clear answers stating your position.

 - During the test it is important that you read each scenario carefully using only the information provided in the video or statement to formulate your responses, striving not to make assumptions or at least being cognizant of the assumptions you may be making.
 Your honest answers should draw from your general knowledge and life experience.

 - Don't be overly concerned with grammar and spelling with written responses.
 Supposedly, raters are asked to ignore spelling and grammar errors, so remember to focus on the general concepts you want to share.
 Even incomplete sentences are acceptable as long as your responses and position about each prompt are clearly stated.
 Similarly to MMI's scenarios, medical schools are not looking for a right or wrong answer, but rather for evidence of your reasoning and rationale.

 The final Acuity Insight Assessment to know is Duet, the latest addition to its assessment suite.
-While CASPer was designed to help schools evaluate your professional skills and maturity--and Snapshot your communication skills--Duet is supposed to evaluate whether your goals, values, and characteristics are a good fit for the programs to which you are applying.
+While CASPer was designed to help schools evaluate your professional skills and maturity, Duet is supposed to evaluate whether your goals, values, and characteristics are a good fit for the programs to which you are applying.

 Association of American Medical Colleges PREview--formerly known as AAMC Situational Judgment Test (AAMC SJT)